crazyguy42781/Prime_Number_V2/README.md

-# Prime Number V2
+# Prime Number Gap V2
-This is version 2 of prime numbers.
+This is version 2 of Prime Number Gap.

-The genesis block starts a 0 to 2^32.

-The arrays consists of bits and its size is 2^32.

-Once a block is copleted. it is then compressed with a base 174.
+The main premise of this program is to start a block with a array of 2^32 bits.
+Its called the Genesis block.
+After the Gensis block is completed.
+It gets loaded and the primes are ran against all of the following blocks.
+It will continue to process the completed blocks till the second to last one runs on the last block.